pnp/blog/archetypes/microsoft-365-pnp-community/index.md

 ---
-title: "Microsoft 365 Platform Community (PnP) – {{ dateFormat "January 2006" .Date}} update"
+title: Microsoft 365 Platform Community (PnP) – {{ dateFormat "January 2006" .Date}} update
-summary: "Microsoft 365 Platform Community (PnP) {{ dateFormat "January 2006" .Date}} update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
+summary: Microsoft 365 Platform Community (PnP) {{ dateFormat "January 2006" .Date}} update is out with a summary of the latest guidance, samples, and solutions from Microsoft or from the community for the community.
 This article is a summary of all the different areas and topics around the community work we do around Microsoft 365 ecosystem during the past month.
-Thank you for being part of this success."
+Thank you for being part of this success.
 author: Vesa Juvonen
 githubname: VesaJuvonen
 categories: